-The Intensive Care Unit (ICU) is a special area in the hospital designed for those patients requiring constant observation, as well as specialized medical and nursing care.
+The Intensive Care Unit (ICU) is a special area in the hospital designed for patients requiring constant observation or specialized medical and nursing care.
 The unit is equipped with life-saving and life-sustaining equipment necessary for the provision of such services.
-The medical and nursing staff work closely together to ensure the best possible care of those patients admitted to the unit.
-The ICU staff members are concerned about your loved one and are here to provide him/her with the best care possible.
+Our medical and nursing staff work closely together to ensure the best possible care of patients admitted to the unit.

 Children under the age of 12 are discouraged.
 This restriction is necessary for several reasons, including infection control and safety concerns for the patient and the child.

 Please understand that there are times when visitation is restricted based on the patient's needs.
 If this situation occurs, we ask for your understanding so that we can focus on delivering the best level of care to your loved one.
 We will notify you when visiting restrictions change for your patient.

 We appreciate your involvement in the care of your loved one and thank you for assisting our staff in meeting the needs of your patient.

 You may call the hospital operator at 910-592-8511 to receive a condition report on your patient at any time.

 To honor our patients' privacy & protect confidential patient information, a patient information code will be created upon admission to the hospital.
 Any visitors requesting more information than the status (i.e. stable, fair, critical) will be asked to provide this personal patient information code.